TCodina/TCodina.github.io/_posts/2023-05-01-linear_regression_practice.md

 # Linear Regression for Car Price Estimation

 In this notebook we use a linear model to describe a real-world dataset and implement least mean squares (LMS) to learn the optimal parameters.
 These notes focus on the practical application of linear models.
-They are the second of a two-part series, whose first part was devoted to the theoretical background.
+They are the second of a two-part series, whose [first part](/notes/linear_regression_theory) was devoted to the theoretical background.
+The complete code for an end-to-end car prices app can be found in my [GitHub repository](https://github.com/TCodina/car-prices-app).
+This notebook is meant to be a pedagogical step-by-step explanation of what is inside that repository.

-For the data we will use a car prices dataset that can be downloaded from [kaggle page](https://www.kaggle.com/datasets/goyalshalini93/car-data).
+For the data we will use a car prices dataset that can be downloaded from [this kaggle page](https://www.kaggle.com/datasets/goyalshalini93/car-data).
 From that link we get a `csv` file, containing the actual data, and a `xlsx` file with a short description of the content.
 For the algorithm, instead of building functions and methods from scratch, we will use **Pytorch**, one of the most successful libraries in python for machine learning.

 For other implementations of a regression model on the same dataset, check out [this notebook](https://www.kaggle.com/code/goyalshalini93/car-price-prediction-linear-regression-rfe) and [this blog post](https://towardsdatascience.com/polynomial-regression-using-pytorch-from-scratch-500b7887b0ed).